Orioles vs. Rays MLB Betting Odds, Trends & Prediction

-The Baltimore Orioles head to Tampa Bay to face the Rays at 6:50 PM ET on Friday night on ESPN+.
-It’s the first game of a 3-game set.
+The Baltimore Orioles remain in Tampa Bay to face the Rays at 7:15 PM ET on Saturday night on FOX.
+It’s the second game of a 3-game set.
 Keep reading for our Orioles vs. Rays betting prediction.

 Can the Rays win the game outright as money-line home underdogs?